-Meeting Community Need: To respond to the changing demographic needs of the Town with community infrastructure by reviewing the usability and functionality of existing infrastructure.
+Meeting Community Need: To respond to changing demographic and health needs of the Town with community infrastructure by reviewing the useability and functionality of existing infrastructure.

 Character Streets: To protect and enhance the integrity of character streets and streetscapes throughout the Town.